angular-ui/ui-scroll/README.md

 * **start-index - value**, optional - index of the first item to be requested from the datasource.
 The default is 1.
 * **adapter - name**, optional - if provided a reference to the adapter object for the scroller instance will be placed in the member with the said name on the scope associated with the viewport.
 If the viewport is the window, the value will be placed on the $rootScope.

 Some of the properties offered by the adapter can also be accessed directly from the directive by using matching attributes.
 In the same way as for the adapter attribute, syntax for such attributes allows for providing a name to be used to access the corresponding value.
 A reference to the value will be placed on the scope associated with the viewport.
 If the viewport is the window, the value will be placed on the $rootScope.
+If you have multiple scrollers within the same viewport, make sure that evry one of them has its unique adapter name.
 Below is a list of such attributes:

 * **is-loading - name**, optional - a boolean value indicating whether there are any pending load requests will be placed in the member with the said name.
 See also `isLoading` adapter property.
 * **top-visible - name**, optional - a reference to the item currently in the topmost visible position will be placed in the member with the said name.
 See also `topVisible` adapter property.